HenryCook/es-tool/README.md

 To use the tool you'll need to install it's dependencies.

-	pip install -r requirements.txt
+	pip install -t vendored/ -r requirements.txt

 Currently I've only tested it with Python 2.X

 ## Usage

-	usage: es-tool.py [-h] [-r REINDEX] [-n NEW_INDEX_NAME] [-d DELETE_INDEX] -e ENDPOINT
+    usage: es-tool.py [-h] [-r REINDEX] [-n NEW_INDEX_NAME] [-d DELETE_INDEX]
+                      [-S SOURCE] [-e ENDPOINT] [-D DESTINATION] [-ps PORT_SOURCE] [-pd PORT_DESTINATION] [-ls SSL_SOURCE]
+                      [-ld SSL_DESTINATION]

     Elasticsearch management

     optional arguments:
       -h, --help            show this help message and exit -r REINDEX, --reindex REINDEX
                             Reindex all documents in specified index and append with "-reindex", if --new_index_name options has not been specified
       -n NEW_INDEX_NAME, --new_index_name NEW_INDEX_NAME
                             Name for new index
       -d DELETE_INDEX, --delete_index DELETE_INDEX
-	                        Specify which index to delete
+                            Specify which index to delete from source ES -S SOURCE, --source SOURCE
+                            Specify Elasticsearch host from which the data will be downloaded
       -e ENDPOINT, --endpoint ENDPOINT
-	                        Specify Elasticsearch host

-### Example
+                            Alias for --source for backward compatibility
+      -D DESTINATION, --destination DESTINATION
+                            Specify Elasticsearch host in which the data will be uploaded.
+If not specified, the --source connection will be used as destination.
+      -ps PORT_SOURCE, --port_source PORT_SOURCE
+                            Specify port for the source Elasticsearch (9200 by default, for AWS ES it can be 80 or 443).
+      -pd PORT_DESTINATION, --port_destination PORT_DESTINATION
+                            Specify port for the destination Elasticsearch (9200 by default, for AWS ES it can be 80 or 443).
+      -ls SSL_SOURCE, --ssl_source SSL_SOURCE
+                            Use SSL (https) connection for the source ElasticSearch.
+      -ld SSL_DESTINATION, --ssl_destination SSL_DESTINATION
+                            Use SSL (https) connection.

+### Reindex inside one cluster

 If you wanted to reindex an index you can do this:

+	./es-tool.py \
+        --source elasticsearch-host \
+        --reindex name-of-index \
-	./es-tool.py --elasticsearch http://elasticsearch --reindex name-of-index --new_index_name name-of-new-index
+        --new_index_name name-of-new-index \
+        --ssl_source true \
+        --port_source 443

 The tool will reindex the indices on the same cluster and append "-reindex" to the end e.g. *"name-of-index-reindex"*

+### Reindex from one cluster to another one

+    ./es-tool.py \
+        --source elasticsearch-host-1 \
+        --destination elasticsearch-host-2 \
+        --reindex name-of-index \
+        --new_index_name name-of-new-index \
+        --ssl_source true \
+        --port_source 443 \
+        --ssl_destination true \
+        --port_destination 443

 ## To do

 * List indexes
 * Dry-run
-* Ability to specify source and destination hosts
-* Fix SSL Whining
 * Improve logging/messages
 * **Refactor into a module fashion like my hubot-scripts implementation**